ebrahim95/tailwindcss_generator/README.md

 </ul>

 ### Why use Svelte?
-1. Wanted to understand a different way to develop application<br/>
+1. Wanted to understand a different way to develop an application,<br/>
 so that I can improve my programming skills.
-2. Svelte it also a fast framework, as it is lightweight.
+2. Svelte is also a fast framework, as it is lightweight.